ronny-toribio/StateTestingAnalysis/README.md

 ![obj3a](/Resources/Obj3a.png)

-Checking baseline averages throughout the years for counties and subjects, it is interesting to see that COVID didn't impact Math and English for baselines dramatically for Colombia, Montour and State.
-In fact, there was a significant improvement in the scores in 2022 compared to 2019 for math top, advanced and proficient baseline in Colombia county.
+Checking Category averages throughout the years for counties and subjects, it is interesting to see that COVID didn't impact Math and English for Categorys dramatically for Colombia, Montour and State.
+In fact, there was a significant improvement in the scores in 2022 compared to 2019 for math top, advanced and proficient Category in Colombia county.
-However, there was a steep decline in Science for baselines between 2021 and 2022 throughout the state which may be an indication of a COVID impact.
+However, there was a steep decline in Science for Categorys between 2021 and 2022 throughout the state which may be an indication of a COVID impact.

 ##### PSSA

 ![obj3b](/Resources/Obj3b.png)

-From 2019 to 2022, baseline levels seemed stable for the counties and the state There were only slight fluctuations which were inconclusive if COVID affected baseline levels or not.
+From 2019 to 2022, Category levels seemed stable for the counties and the state There were only slight fluctuations which were inconclusive if COVID affected Category levels or not.

 # Objective 4: Visualizing the averages of scores from each year.